-When someone searches a question that matches your niche, you want the content you’ve created to rank at the top of the search engine results pages.
+When someone searches for a question that matches your niche, you want the content you’ve created to rank at the top of the search engine results pages.
 This way, curious web searchers will find your posts, engage with your content, and become lifelong followers of your blog.
 But, how can you get your posts there?

->

-> A great first step to understanding search engine optimization is to first know what common SEO mistakes you might be making.
+A great first step to understanding search engine optimization is to first know what common SEO mistakes you might be making.
 Once you diagnose your SEO issue(s), you can fix those problems one step at a time.
 This will help you learn SEO best practices and better your ranking at the same time!

 So, today we’re breaking down the top 20 SEO blunders bloggers make!

 When you started your blog, maybe you cast a wide net, thinking you could grab lots and lots of people that would be interested in your content.
 The problem is, having a big target audience means you don’t have a target audience at all.
 It also means that you’ll create lots of content that some followers will be interested in while others aren’t.
 This, unfortunately, will lower your revenue, engagement, and credibility over time.

 When you have a wide niche, it also means you’ll be competing more often for SEO keywords.
 If you focus your niche further, when your target audience searches results for that very specific topic, you’ll have a greater chance of popping up at the top of those SERPs.
 Niche down to optimize your blog and build a loyal following.

 No SSL Certificate